jensens/blog/blog/2023/kaniko-gitlab-docker-runner.md

 # Using Kaniko instead of Dockers Buildx in GitlabCI

-Dockers `buildx` with `docker:dind` takes a lot of time - about 2m minutes - to run in GitlabCI.
+Dockers `buildx` with `docker:dind` takes a lot of time - about 2 minutes - to run in GitlabCI.

 First I planned to use Buildah, since I had good experience on my local machine.
 Anyway, it is not very GitlabCI Docker-Runner friendly.
-I got `Error during unshare(CLONE_NEWUSER): Operation not permitted` and this lead me into a rabbit hole of configuration of my gitlabCI runner, which I did not want to do, not on customers runners not able to do.
+I got `Error during unshare(CLONE_NEWUSER): Operation not permitted` and this lead me into a rabbit hole of configuration of my GitlabCI runner, which I did not want to do, and on customers runners I am not able to do.

-So back to the world of alternatives and I found Googles Kaniko.
+So back to the world of alternatives and I found [Googles Kaniko](https://github.com/GoogleContainerTools/kaniko).
 First, the documentation is very confusing.
 But after looking at some examples, I got it working.
 And its stunning simple.